siangernlow/addressbook-level3/docs/DeveloperGuide.md

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `deletePerson 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

 The sections below give more details of each component.

 ### UI component